And now for something completely different….

 I started making ceramic figurines after a visit to an African museum.
 Before that, I had chiefly been making pottery bowls and cakestands, but here was a new avenue opening up in front of me.
 I wanted my figurines to look ethnic-primitive and the first few were fairly generic as I worked at mastering the necessary techniques.
 Soon, my friends started plying me with ideas for Guyanese themes and my clay shaped itself, as if of its own accord, into a collection of women who reflected the colonial and post-colonial age we grew up in.
 A vanished era.

 Family and friends enjoyed seeing my work and together we conjured up our past in Guyana, our very diverse cultural heritage.
-Eventually, people began asking if they could buy my figurines.
-Well, I cannot part with my core collection, as I have become very attached to ‘my ladies’.
-Instead, I decided to create a few for sale, depicting themes from village life as it used to be.
-This series of four women at work – and play – launches the project.
+‘My ladies’ depicting themes from village life as it used to be.

 “Wan day me been a bamboo dam